 Find answers to common questions about classes and policies below or on the Academic Advising page.

 A student may be approved to take an overload (one more class than on their paradigm) by submitting a request through the course overload form available on the Course Schedule page.
-The email petition should list the five classes you would like to take and briefly describe why you would like to take the extra class, and how you plan on handling the extra work load.
+The email petition should list the extra class, briefly describe why you would like to take the extra class, and how you plan on handling the extra workload.

 The Divinity school is not authorized to process official transcripts.
 However, the transcript fee Duke University automatically charges you allows you to request multiple copies of your transcript and have them sent wherever is most convenient.
-Visit the registrar's website to begin processing your request.
+Visit the University Registrar's website to begin processing your request.

-Once you have decided to change to part-time status, you must notify the Director of Academic Formation and Programs to have your record display your new status.
-Once the Office of AFP has received this information and updated your record to reflect the change, your bursar bill will automatically be updated within the next couple of days.
+Once you have decided to change to part-time status, you must notify the Director of Academic Programs to have your record display your new status.
+Once this information has been changed and your record updated to reflect the change, your bursar bill will automatically be updated within the next couple of days.

 In the Divinity Bulletin, the Conduct Covenant is outlined, in which is included a grade review process.

 In the Divinity Bulletin, the Conduct Covenant outlines processes for addressing and resolving such concerns.